The Factorizable Feigin-Frenkel center: Opers on and the formal neighborhood

 \subsection{The factorization space \texorpdfstring{$\Op_{\gog}(D)_C$}{of opers on the disk}}

-In this section, given $C$ a smooth curve over $\mC$, we recall the definition of the factorization spaces $\Op_{\gog}(D)_C$ and $\Op_{\gog}(D^*)_C$.
+In this section, given $C$ a smooth curve over $\mC$, following the classical analogues of these constructions, we define the factorization spaces $\Op_{\gog}(D)_C$ and $\Op_{\gog}(D^*)_C$.
 Let $I$ be a finite set, we identify morphisms $\Spec R \to C^I$ with collections $\Sigma = \{ \sigma_i : \Spec R \to C_R \}$ of sections of $C_R \to \Spec R$.
 In particular we will use the notion of a $\gog$-oper on $\overline{\Sigma},\overline{\Sigma}^*$ given in Section \ref{sec:opersigma}.
-The point is that we need a notion of Opers on the formal neighborhood of the scheme theoretic union of the sections of $\Sigma$ and on its pointed version, so that our formalization really comes in handy.
+The point is that we need a notion of Opers on the formal neighbourhood of the scheme theoretic union of the sections of $\Sigma$ and on its pointed version, so that our formalization really comes in handy.
 It is not strictly necessary though: a possible way to avoid the usage of this language is to define $\Op_{\gog}(D)_C$ and $\Op_{\gog}(C)$ when $C$ is affine and equipped with a coordinate and then glue these constructions to get the correct spaces over $C$.

 \begin{definition} We define $\Op_{\gog}(D)_{C^I}$, $\Op_{\gog}(D^*)_{C^I}$ as a functor of $\mC$ algebras.